JoelBesada/scrollpath/README.md

 Introduction
 ---------------
 jQuery Scroll Path is a plugin that lets you define your own custom scroll path.
 What this means exactly is best understood by [checking out the demo](http://joelb.me/scrollpath).
 The plugin uses canvas flavored syntax for drawing paths, using the methods moveTo, lineTo and arc.
-To help with getting the path right, a canvas overlay with the path can be enabled when initating the plugin.
+To help with getting the path right, a canvas overlay with the path can be enabled when initializing the plugin.

 Scrolling can be done with the mousewheel, up/down arrow keys and spacebar.
 The spacebar scrolls faster than the arrow keys, and holding shift while pressing space will scroll backwards.
 A custom scrollbar is also included, which allows click and drag scrolling.
 The scrollbar is enabled by default.